emdgroup-liquid/liquid/CONTRIBUTING.md

 Before creating enhancement suggestions, please check [this list](#before-submitting-an-enhancement-suggestion) as you might find out that you don't need to create one.
 When you are creating an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).
 Fill in [the template](https://github.com/emdgroup-liquid/liquid/blob/main/.github/ISSUE_TEMPLATE/feature_request.md).

-> **Note:** If you find a **Closed** issue that seems like it is proposing the same thing that you'd like to propose, open a new issue and include a link to the original issue in the body of your new one. **Please don't comment on closed issues.** Instead, create a new feature request.
-If you prefer to discuss with others before, you can start a discussion on[GitHub discussions](https://github.com/emdgroup-liquid/liquid/discussions) or our [Teams channel](https://teams.microsoft.com/l/channel/19%3ab5381a933c6c413ea0ae41c3b424acd8%40thread.skype/Liquid%2520Design%2520System?groupId=babb6c18-c13f-43ef-baf2-ce1617f228cd&tenantId=db76fb59-a377-4120-bc54-59dead7d39c9).
+> **Note:** This repository is using __lodash style issue management for enhancements__.
+This means:
+>
+> - Feature requests are closed issues with `feature` label and `votes needed` label.
+> - Bugs are open issues tagged with the `bug` label.
+>
+> View the enhancement backlog [here](https://github.com/emdgroup-liquid/liquid/issues?utf8=✓&q=label%3Aneeds-votes+sort%3Areactions-%2B1-desc+).
+Upvote the top comment of an issue with 👍 if you want the enhancement to be prioritised higher.

 #### Before submitting an enhancement suggestion

 * Most importantly, check if you're using **the latest version of Liquid**.
-* **Perform a search in [existing issues](https://github.com/emdgroup-liquid/liquid/issues)** to see if a similar enhancement has already been suggested.
-If it has **and the issue is still open**, upvote the suggested enhancement or add a comment, if you think it contains relevant information which will help drive it forward, instead of opening a new one.
+* **Perform a search in the [enhancement backlog](https://github.com/emdgroup-liquid/liquid/issues?utf8=✓&q=label%3Aneeds-votes+sort%3Areactions-%2B1-desc+)** to see if a similar enhancement has already been suggested.
+If it has and the issue is still open or if it's closed and has the **votes needed** label, upvote the suggested enhancement or add a comment, if you think it contains relevant information which will help drive it forward, instead of opening a new one.
+If you prefer to discuss with others before, you can start a discussion on [GitHub discussions](https://github.com/emdgroup-liquid/liquid/discussions) or our [Teams channel](https://teams.microsoft.com/l/channel/19%3ab5381a933c6c413ea0ae41c3b424acd8%40thread.skype/Liquid%2520Design%2520System?groupId=babb6c18-c13f-43ef-baf2-ce1617f228cd&tenantId=db76fb59-a377-4120-bc54-59dead7d39c9).

 #### How do I vote on an existing enhancement suggestion?

 Click on the reaction icon in the upper right corner of the enhancement suggestion.
 Pick the 👍 or the 👎 reaction.
-The maintainers of the repository will use reactions as a metric for prioritising their tasks (i.g. using `is:issue is:open sort:reactions-+1-desc` or `is:issue is:open sort:reactions--1-desc` as issue search queries).
+The maintainers of the repository will use reactions as a metric for prioritising their tasks (i.g. using `is:issue label:needs-votes sort:reactions-+1-desc ` as the issue search query).

 #### How do I submit a (good) enhancement suggestion?